Let's take a look at the key concepts and terminology related to WSO2 Open Banking.

 - Adaptive Authentication: Adaptive authentication allows to adjust the authentication strength based on the context at hand.
 So, that SCA can be enforced only when it is necessary.

 - Federated Authentication: Federated authentication provides a user with access to multiple systems across different enterprises.
 Subscribers can use the same identification data to gain access to all enterprises in a group at once.

 - Out-of-band Authentication: Out-of-band authentication (OOB) is an anti-fraud measure that is popular among financial institutions.
-It triggers an alert through a channel such as a mobile device to the customer when a transaction occurs in his/her account.
+It triggers an alert through a channel such as a mobile device to the customers when a transaction occurs in their accounts.
 This alert is typically done through a phone call or a message.

 Authorization is the process via which an entity is granted permission to access to another entity, e.g., data, resources, and system.
 In general, authorization takes place subsequent to authentication.
 WSO2 Open Banking uses role-based access control (RBAC) and scopes to implement authorization.

 Role-based access control (RBAC) is a type of access control that restricts access to authorized users based on their role.

 Scopes enable fine-grained access control to API resources based on user roles.
 When a user invokes the API, the user's OAuth2 bearer token cannot grant access to any API resource beyond its associated scopes.To illustrate the functionality of scopes, let's assume the following:

 - There is an API with the following resources: